-- Intensive cropping areas on sloping coastal country in tropical Australia that would suffer regular and severe damage if left bare. - Extensive cropping areas in tropical and sub-tropical Australia and some intensive cropping areas subject to intensive rainfall events that would suffer frequent severe damage if left bare. - Mainly temperate cropping areas on susceptible soils in southern Australia that may suffer infrequent minor to moderate damage if left bare for extended - Sloping areas under grazing or cropping that may suffer minor infrequent or localised damage. - Nil to low hazard of accelerated water erosion damage.
+- Extensive cropping areas in tropical and sub-tropical Australia and some intensive cropping areas subject to intensive rainfall events that would suffer frequent severe damage if left bare. - Mainly temperate cropping areas on susceptible soils in southern Australia that may suffer infrequent minor to moderate damage if left bare for extended periods. - Sloping areas under grazing or cropping that may suffer minor infrequent or localised damage. - Nil to low hazard of accelerated water erosion damage.